ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 .. youtube:: -WfTr1-OBGQ
    :width: 100%

-`AirSim <https://github.com/microsoft/AirSim>`__ is a simulator for drones, cars and more, built on Unreal Engine (they also have an experimental Unity release, but right now it's hasn't been implemented with ArduPilot)
+`AirSim <https://github.com/microsoft/AirSim>`__ is a simulator for drones, cars and more, built on Unreal Engine (they also have experimental support for Unity, but right now it's hasn't been implemented with ArduPilot)

 It is open-source, cross-platform and provides excellent physically and visually realistic simulations.
 It has been developed to become a platform for AI research to experiment with deep learning, computer vision and reinforcement learning algorithms for autonomous vehicles.

-Currently, only support for ArduCopter vehicle has been developed in AirSim & ArduPilot.
+Currently, support for Copter & Rover vehicles has been developed in AirSim & ArduPilot.

 .. note::

-    This has been tested with everything in single Linux machine with Ubuntu 16.04, as well as with AirSim running in Windows 10 & ArduPilot inside WSL (Ubuntu 18.04)
+    This has been tested with everything in single Linux machine with Ubuntu 16.04, 18.04 as well as with AirSim running in Windows 10 & ArduPilot inside WSL (Ubuntu 18.04)

 AirSim is an excellent platform for testing and developing systems based on Computer Vision, etc. on simulated vehicles.
 It's a very feature-rich simulator with detailed environments and APIs (Python, C++, ROS) for collecting data.
 See the `main Airsim Readme <https://github.com/microsoft/AirSim#welcome-to-airsim>`__ for details and the features available.